steve8x8/deploy-ns-local-raspi/Readme.md

     ```
     You may place there:
     - a `*.tar` file with a recent DB backup which may contain a `my.env` file
-    - a `my.env` file to override the backup one and the automatically generated entries,
+    - a `my-overrides.env` file to override the backup one and the automatically generated entries,
     e.g. setting new values for
     ```
     HOSTNAME=ns.your_local_domain